jasongilman/proto-repl/save_and_recall_todos.md

     * Need to track the result and then update the view inside it or remember the state of collapsed/not collapsed
   * Send version when fetching.
   * Determine best polling interval (every second)
+  * Use Highlights (https://github.com/atom/highlights) to provide syntax highlighting in inline views.
 * Towards end
   * Testing
   * Update feature documentation